 This is why I am so pleased to have heard from so many members of our community while shaping these policies.
-We have put our communities at the heart of their development and have heard from people through traditional and modern routes of engagement, with more than 1,500 individuals using a new digital platform enabling us to hear from a much wider audience.
+We have put our communities at the heart of decisions on development and have heard from people through traditional and modern routes of engagement, with more than 1,500 individuals using a new digital platform enabling us to hear from a much wider audience.

-Our approach to the Local Plan has evolved significantly over the last 5 years.
-The bereaved and survivors from Grenfell challenged us to build more social rented housing as a proportion of affordable housing provision in the Borough.
-When we adopted the current Local Plan in September 2019, I made a commitment to do this and have it ready for examination within the next three years.
-We undertook early work to bring this forward as a policy and adopted the Community Housing Supplementary Planning Document (SPD) in June 2020.
-The publication of these NLPR - Draft Policies delivers on those commitments.
-As promised, we are now at the "publication" stage after which the NLPR will be submitted for examination early next year.
+Our approach to the Local Plan has evolved significantly over the last 5 years since the bereaved and survivors from Grenfell challenged us to build more social rented housing as a proportion of affordable housing provision in the Borough.
+When we adopted the current Local Plan in September 2019, I made a commitment to do this and for it to be ready for examination within the next three years.
+With the adoption of this Local Plan, we follow through on this commitment.